-To enrol your child you will need to complete an enrolment form and provide an original birth certificate and a copy of your child’s immunisation certificate.
+To enrol your child you will need to complete an enrolment form, provide proof of address, an original birth certificate and a copy of your child’s immunisation certificate.

 Once your child is enrolled we will arrange for you and your child to attend two pre-school visits to the new entrant class.
 You are invited to remain at school to experience morning tea or lunch break.
 Each term we also hold parent information evenings for parents of children starting the following term.
 These meetings will help to familiarise you with school routines and are a great opportunity to meet other new parents.

 Please email Karyn Barnes-Pownall, our Enrolment Officer – email@example.com – who will be able to help you through the process.

 To determine when your child starts school we use cohort entry.
 This means that children who have their fifth birthday between the start and mid term date begin school at the start of term.
 Children who have a fifth birthday after the mid term date are able to begin school at the start of the following term.

 Stanley Bay School Zone